-- 1. That Rasier Pacific did not have the pleaded intention, and did not enforce the contractual term, is to be inferred: - (a) from the matters pleaded in paragraph 55 below; - (b) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 59, 61, 63 and 65 below; - (c) the Greyball program, as alleged in paragraph 67 below. - 43.
-From about 21 December 2015: - (a) UberX Partners who had entered into the Rasier Pacific Contract could elect between: - using a smartphone provided by Rasier Pacific and paying the costs prescribed by the Rasier Pacific Contract; or - (ii) installing the Uber Partner app on their own smartphone; and - (b) Rasier Pacific provided UberX Partners who elected to use a smartphone provided by Rasier Pacific with such a smartphone and charged those UberX Partners the costs prescribed by the Rasier Pacific Contract for doing so.
+- (c) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 59, 61, 63 and 65 below; and - (d) the Greyball program, as alleged in paragraph 67 below. - 2.
+As to the allegation that Rasier Pacific did not enforce the contractual terms, the Plaintiff refers to: - (a) the matters pleaded in paragraph 55 below; - (b) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraphs 59, 61, 63 and 65 below; and - (c) the Greyball program, as alleged in paragraph 67 below. - 3.
+Further particulars may be provided after discovery. - 43.
+From about 21 December 2015: - UberX Partners who had entered into the Rasier Pacific Contract could elect between: - using a smartphone provided by Rasier Pacific and paying the costs prescribed by the Rasier Pacific Contract; or - (ii) installing the Uber Partner app on their own smartphone; and - (b) Rasier Pacific provided UberX Partners who elected to use a smartphone provided by Rasier Pacific with such a smartphone and charged those UberX Partners the costs prescribed by the Rasier Pacific Contract for doing so.